aircodelabs/documate/docs/getting-started/vitepress.md

 pnpm add @documate/cli @documate/vue
 ```

-The `@documate/cli` package will add a `documate` command to your project, which you can use to upload your content to the backend and generate knowledge base.
+The `@documate/cli` package will add a `documate` command to your project.
 The `@documate/vue` package contains a Vue component that renders the chat UI.

 :::